zxiiro/openexr/IlmBase/README.cmake.txt

-1. Launch a command window, navigate to the IlmBase folder with CMakeLists.txt,and type command: setlocal del /f CMakeCache.txt cmake
+1. Launch a command window, navigate to the IlmBase folder with CMakeLists.txt,and type command:

-      -DCMAKE_INSTALL_PREFIX=<where you want to install the ilmbase builds>
+	setlocal
-      -G "Visual Studio 10 Win64"
+	del /f CMakeCache.txt
-      ..\ilmbase
+        cmake  -DCMAKE_INSTALL_PREFIX=<where you want to instal the openexr builds>  -G "Visual Studio 10 Win64" ..\ilmbase

 2. Navigate to IlmBase folder in Windows Explorer, open ILMBase.sln and build the solution.
 When it build successfully, right click